Best daily deals

 • Klipsch The Fives ($499 at Amazon): When a company has the confidence to put “the” in front of a name, it denotes significance.
 They look good and have the Klipsch sound because of the high-frequency emphasis.
 They also hook up to basically anything.

-• Paradigm Monitor SE Atom:($799 at Apple): The Canadian brand offers solid value on these passive speakers with a hint of treble emphasis with great sound quality for a low price.
+• Paradigm Monitor SE Atom:($799 at Apple): The Canadian brand offers solid value on these passive speakers, which have a hint of treble emphasis and great sound quality for a low price.

 • Revel Concerta2 M16 ($699 at Apple): At first glance, you might think this is a surprisingly budget-friendly pick until you notice perhaps that the price is for a single speaker and not a pair.
 If sticker shock isn’t a problem, you’ll get some excellent sound quality and finish with these passive speakers.